RubixML/ML/docs/cross-validation/metrics/mcc.md

-<p><span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/CrossValidation/Metrics/MCC.php">Source</a></span></p>
+<span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/CrossValidation/Metrics/MCC.php">Source</a></span>

 # MCC
 Matthews Correlation Coefficient measures the quality of a classification.
 It takes into account true and false positives and negatives and is generally regarded as a balanced measure which can be used even if the classes are of very different sizes.
 The MCC is in essence a correlation coefficient between the observed and predicted binary classifications; it returns a value between −1 and +1.
-A coefficient of +1 represents a perfect prediction, 0 no better than random prediction and −1 indicates total disagreement between prediction and observation. [[Source]](https://github.com/RubixML/RubixML/blob/master/src/CrossValidation/Metrics/MCC.php)
+A coefficient of +1 represents a perfect prediction, 0 no better than random prediction and −1 indicates total disagreement between prediction and observation.

 **Estimator Compatibility:** Classifier, Anomaly Detector